Carbon Brief is a UK-based website covering the latest developments in climate science, climate policy and energy policy.

 Kerry holds an MA in communication design from Falmouth University where she focused on ethical and environmental-based projects.
 She has previous experience of working in traditional graphic design, interactive displays and exhibition curation with private and non-profit sectors.

 Daisy holds a BSc in biology from the University of Bristol and a science journalism MA from City, University of London.
-She was the Independent’s climate correspondent from November 2020 to 2021.
-Prior to this, she was Carbon Brief’s science writer from 2017 to 2020.
+She was Carbon Brief’s science writer from 2017 to 2020 and the Independent’s climate correspondent from November 2020 to 2021.
+Daisy returned to Carbon Brief in January 2022 as our special correspondent and became associate editor, with responsibility for editing the DeBriefed newsletter, in August 2024.

 Food, land and nature reporter